 Field Day is an annual event sponsored by the ARRL and is intended to be an opportunity for education, practice in emergency radio operations, and public relations.
 Individual ARES/RACES groups participate in their own communities, and a national contest aspect to the event adds to the motivation to participate.
 CARES participated this year by setting up and operating personally-owned radio equipment and the CARES communications van as well as an information table and a station where members of the public could talk on a ham radio.
-CARES participation lasted from 7:30 a.m. until 4:00 p.m.
-Members of the city government, served agencies of CARES, and ARRL section officials were invited to visit during the event.
-The City of Cupertino authorized the event under training activation number CUP-18-32T.
+CARES participation lasted from 8:00 a.m. until 4:00 p.m.
+Members of the city government, served agencies of CARES, and ii.
+Type / Location of Event / Drill / Exercise

+ARRL section officials were invited to visit during the event.
+The City of Cupertino authorized the event under training activation number CUP-22-32T.